Market-Connections Professional Resume Writing Services

 LinkedIn Summary

-The “Summary” section of your LinkedIn profile is a vital part of your LinkedIn presence.
+The Summary section of your LinkedIn profile is a vital part of your LinkedIn presence.
 Knowing how to write a good LinkedIn Summary will have a direct impact on whether or not a visitor will continue reading the rest of your profile.
 You have 2,000 characters to give readers a brief snapshot of who you are.

 The first 2-3 sentences need to instantly get your prospects interested in your profile — or, even better, get them excited about reading the rest of your profile.
 How do you add more value to the company, or solve problems better than other job candidates?
 Your LinkedIn Summary can set you apart from other jobseekers on LinkedIn by demonstrating that you understand what employers want — and what you have to offer that meets that need.

-How to write a good LinkedIn Summary
+How to Write a Great LinkedIn Summary

 Use these ideas as examples of what to write in LinkedIn Summary: